apache/trafficserver/doc/admin-guide/plugins/traffic_dump.en.rst

    (`required`) - specifies the max disk usage N bytes (approximate).
 Traffic Dump will stop capturing new sessions once disk usage exceeds this limit.

+   .. option:: --sensitive-fields <field1,field2,...,fieldn>

+   (`optional`) - a comma seperatated list of HTTP case-insensitive field names whose values are considered sensitive information.
+Traffic Dump will not dump the incoming field values for any of these fields but will instead dump a generic value for them of the same length as the original.
+If this option is not used, a default list of "Cookie,Set-Cookie" is used.
+Providing this option overwrites that default list with whatever values the user provides.
+Pass a quoted empty string as the argument to specify that no fields are sensitive,

 ``traffic_ctl`` <command>
    * ``traffic_ctl plugin msg traffic_dump.sample N`` - changes the sampling ratio N as mentioned above.
    * ``traffic_ctl plugin msg traffic_dump.reset`` - resets the disk usage counter.